jcooke-dev/smashCore/README.md

 * Save
 * In the project panel, right click on src.
 Mark Directory As: Sources Root
 * Do the same for tests but mark it Test Sources Root

+## Building the Source Code for Distribution
+Download the full source code directory structure from GitHub: https://github.com/jcooke-dev/smashCore After installing PyInstaller, in your working Python IDE's terminal window (ensuring the Python scripts are available), execute the OS-specific build script for your current OS in the project root directory:
+* bundle_mac.sh
+* bundle_windows.ps1

+This will generate the single executable file for your OS and can be found in the ./dist/ sub-directory.

 ## GitHub for Issue Tracking, Code Review, and Version and Change Control
 We've created a public GitHub site to serve as our project's git repository: